Class UnpackrStream

 every

-and calls fn on each chunk in the stream to check if all awaited return values are truthy value for fn.
-Once an fn call on a chunkawait
+Array.prototype.everyand calls fn on each chunk in the stream to check if all awaited return values are truthy value for fn.
+Once an fn call on a chunkawaited return value is falsy, the stream is destroyed and the promise is fulfilled withfalse.
+If all of the fn calls on the chunks return a truthy value, the promise is fulfilled withtrue.Parameters

 Returns Promise<boolean>